Hierarchical Fusion Method for Scalable Quantum Eigenstate Preparation: Abstract

 \section{Abstract}

-Robust and efficient eigenstate preparation is a central challenge in quantum simulation.
-The Rodeo Algorithm (RA) \cite{choi2021rodeo} offers exponential convergence to a target eigenstate but suffers from poor performance when the initial state has low overlap with the desired eigenstate, hindering the applicability of the original algorithm to larger systems.
-In this work, we introduce a \textit{fusion method} that preconditions the RA state by an adiabatic ramp to overcome this limitation.
-By incrementally building up large systems from exactly solvable subsystems and using adiabatic preconditioning to enhance intermediate state overlaps, we ensure that the RA retains its exponential convergence even in large-scale systems.
-We demonstrate this hybrid approach using numerical simulations of the spin-1/2 XX model and find that the Rodeo Algorithm exhibits robust exponential convergence across system sizes.
-We benchmark against using only an adiabatic ramp as well as using the unmodified RA, finding that for state preparation precision at the level of $10^{-3}$ infidelity or better there a decisive computational cost advantage to the fusion method.
-These results together demonstrate the scalability and effectiveness of the fusion method for practical quantum simulations.
+Robust and efficient eigenstate preparation is a central challenge in quantum simulation in the noisy intermediate-scale quantum (NISQ) era and beyond.
+The Rodeo Algorithm (RA) \cite{choi2021rodeo} offers exponential convergence to a target eigenstate but suffers from poor performance when the initial state has low fidelity with the desired eigenstate, limiting its scalability.
+In this work, we introduce a \textit{fusion method} that preconditions the RA by an adiabatic ramp and modular subsystem fusion, enabling high-fidelity state preparation across large many-body systems.
+Numerical simulations of the spin-1/2 XX chain demonstrate that this hybrid preconditioning restores the RA's exponential convergence and dramatically reduces computational cost.
+The method's efficiency is governed by boundary size, making it ideally suited for 1D and quasi-1D architectures such as trapped-ion chains and neutral-atom arrays.
+The fusion method thus defines a scalable framework for high-fidelity quantum state preparation across both present and future generations of quantum hardware.